zeruel11/-modding-/ModTrack - FO4.md

     - [ ] Fortaleza Armor
     - [x] Shino Vault Pack
     - [ ] CROSS Institute Ex
+Rebuild 2077, HandMaiden, and Shino Vault Pack bodyslide files with full ZeX body to avoid glitches.
 [^18EE74EF]: Modifies some NPC data to better match UF4P and used Eli's Courser outfit.
 Also changes some companion perk bonus with More Smarter Companion.
 [^22E1BF3C]: Combined workbench edits.
 Also added head laser enchantments to MAID head.
 [^8C461351]: Give back CROSS naming and balance to VIS-G sorting: (FULL is unneeded if using INRD dn_CommonMelee)